Migz93/lidarr-smloadr-script/README.md

 run lidarr-smloadr2.sh

 # what changed
-Added a config file
+Added a config file.<br>
 Added a way to grab albums marked as wanted in lidarr instead of everything by an artist.
-Change mode=wanted in config to use it, change mode=artist to use the old method
+Change mode=wanted in config to use it, change mode=artist to use the old method.<br>
+Added a connection to Lidarr to allow automatic importing of downloads.<br>
-Removed dependency on python
+Removed dependency on python.<br>

 The powershell version remains unchanged